 So, you’ve begun the eviction process.
 You have succeeded in obtaining a judgment from the Justice of the Peace granting you possession of your rental property, but the tenant has appealed the case to the County Court.
-Now what?
+How can landlords navigate eviction appeals in Texas?

 First, it’s important to understand that you are not alone.
 It is common practice for many tenants to appeal the ruling.
 Some appeal because they feel that the Justice of the Peace made an incorrect ruling given the facts of the case, but most do so because it extends the period of time in which they can remain in the property.